-Upgradeability: this product have been designed to be upgradeable as seen in the other models of the phantom 3, so if you think you need to upgrade you can check for it and if it is available at that moment then you do it.
+Upgradeability: this product has been designed to be upgradeable as seen in the other models of the Phantom 3, so if you think you need to upgrade you can check for it and if it is available at that moment when you do it.

 Review of Phantom 3 Advanced